Utwo/bus-pwa/README.md

-# bus-pwa
+# Cluj Bus

-> A simple bus schedule pwa app.
+A simple bus schedule pwa app made in Vue.
+This app lets you to:
+  * find schedule and route information about buses in Cluj-Napoca
+  * add bus lines to favorites
+  * use the app offline

 ## Build Setup